 - Because of the technology, impeller washing machines tend to be a bit more expensive than agitator style machines.

-Generally speaking, an impeller washing machine will provide just as much cleaning power as an agitator model, but with less water.
+Generally speaking, an impeller washer will provide just as much cleaning power as an agitator washer, but with less water.

 However, if you only occasionally need to run large wash loads, you will save money by purchasing a washing machine with an agitator, as it is cheaper in the market.